Puzzles – Quadratic puzzle and Color Square puzzle

 Building Blocks – Proof, Andy Lutwyche –

-I have mentioned a favourite TES author, Andy Lutwyche in many posts; in his excellent Building Blocks series which have questions to take students through the various skills required for each topic, we have one for Proof.
+I have mentioned a favourite TES author, Andy Lutwyche in many posts; in his excellent Building Blocks series which has questions to take students through the various skills required for each topic, we have one for Proof.

 On Dr Frost’s site, it is possible to browse all his excellent resources by topic so if, for example, we search on KS2/3/4 then Algebra, we see Algebraic Proofs.
 Under Proof the Year 9 file PowerPoint file is excellent for high ability students, you will also see a very useful worksheet on counter-examples.
 I do like Dr Frost’ Full Coverage resources which are compilations of GCSE questions (GCSE – UK qualification taken at age 15-16).
 Answers are provided at the end of the document.
 Also, check the Key Skills for Algebraic proof.
 Explore this outstanding site full of very high-quality resources, all Dr Frost’s clear indexing make the resources simple to find.